Stuart H. Singer

 Associate Justice Byron R. White, United States Supreme Court, 1981-1983

-- Representation of NASCAR in defense of antitrust litigation brought by Kentucky Speedway alleging monopolization of top-level stock car racing.
-In 2008, the U.S. District Court entered summary judgment in favor of NASCAR, which was affirmed by the Sixth Circuit in 2009.
+- Defended NASCAR in litigation brought by Kentucky Speedway alleging monopolization of top-level stock car racing.
+A summary judgment in favor of NASCAR was affirmed by the Sixth Circuit.

-- Defense of Fresh Del Monte Produce in antitrust litigation alleging monopolization of the fresh pineapple business.
-In 2009, the district court (SDNY) entered summary judgment in favor of Fresh Del Monte which was affirmed in December 2010 by the Second Circuit.
-Case recognized by Daily Business Review for "Most Effective Lawyer" in class action litigation for 2009.
+- Defended Fresh Del Monte Produce in antitrust litigation alleging monopolization of the fresh pineapple business.
+A summary judgment in favor of Fresh Del Monte was affirmed by the Second Circuit.
+Case was recognized by the Daily Business Review for its "Most Effective Lawyer" award in class action litigation for 2009.

-- Lead counsel for certified class of over 2,000,000 current and former Amway distributors in action in federal court in California.
-In December 2012, the district court granted final approval to settlement of action involving substantial economic and injunctive relief, following favorable rulings, affirmed by the 9th Circuit.
+- Lead counsel for a certified class of over 2,000,000 current and former Amway distributors in action in federal court in California.
+In December 2012, the district court granted final approval to settlement of the action involving substantial economic and injunctive relief, following favorable rulings which had been affirmed by the 9th Circuit.

-- Procured dismissal with prejudice of claims brought in S. D. Fla. by bankruptcy trustee against former officers and directors of travel business affirmed by Eleventh Circuit in 2010; case recognized by Daily Business Review for "Most Effective Lawyer" in area of bankruptcy for 2008.
+- Procured dismissal with prejudice of claims against former officers and directors under Delaware law, which was affirmed by Eleventh Circuit, and recognized by the Daily Business Review for a "Most Effective Lawyer" award.

-- Currently co-lead counsel for investors in class action suit arising from the largest source of financing, Fairfield Sentry, funds, into the Bernard Madoff Ponzi Scheme.
-Case has resulted in important rulings upholding the right of investors to prosecute federal and state claims. .
+- Currently co-lead counsel for investors in class action suit arising from the Fairfield Greenwich funds which supplied the largest source of financing for Bernard Madoff’s ponzi scheme.
+The case has resulted in important rulings upholding the rights of investors to prosecute federal and state claims.

 - Current representation of the Academy of Motion Picture Arts & Sciences in litigation against GoDaddy.com under the Federal Anticybersquatting Consumer Protection Act.